DreamOfTheRedChamber/system-design-interviews/mysql.md

 #### Adaptive hash index

 ![Index B tree secondary index](./images/mysql_index_adaptiveHashIndex.png)

-### Three star index
-#### Definition
-* Star 1: More filters there are after where clause, the better it is.
-* Star 2: Avoid ordering again.
-* Star 3: Use as much as covered index as possible.

-#### Where to set up index
-* On columns not changing often
-* On columns which have high cardinality
-* Automatically increase id is a good candidate to set up B tree.

 #### Composite index
 * Def: Multiple column builds a single index.
 MySQL lets you define indices on multiple columns, up to 16 columns.
 This index is called a Multi-column / Composite / Compound index.